 - Phoenix Park – Home to a surprising amount of wildlife, there is ample space to explore and quiet nooks to enjoy a snack or a book.

 - Located nearby: Dublin Zoo, Kilmainham Gaol, Irish Museum of Modern Art, Heuston Station (should you fancy a trip out of town)

-- Located nearby: Grafton Street (shopping, also mentioned in Ed Sheeran’s Galway Girl and hilariously critiqued), Gaiety Theatre, National Museum of Ireland’s Archaeology and Natural History museums, National Gallery of Ireland, National Library of Ireland, Trinity College
+- Located nearby: Grafton Street (shopping, also mentioned in Ed Sheeran’s Galway Girl which was hilariously critiqued by the internet here), Gaiety Theatre, National Museum of Ireland’s Archaeology and Natural History museums, National Gallery of Ireland, National Library of Ireland, Trinity College

 Dublin is a great, compact little city with plenty to see and do.
 I prefer the ol’ heel-toe express as a means to getting around but Dublin Bus (the handy app shows real time arrival info) and Luas (tram line) connect most parts of the city to the center.
 I recommend picking up a temporary Leap Visitor Card while you’re in Dublin.
 It’s easier than awkwardly fumbling around for exact change; simply tap your card on the bus or at the Luas stop.
 The card works for: